Cookie Policy

 Who is responsible for the processing of your data?

-The person responsible for the processing of your data is Spotlab, S.L. (hereinafter, “Spotlab”) with registered office at Paseo de Juan XXIII, 36B, CP 28040 Madrid, Spain.
-If you have any questions regarding data protection, you can contact Spotlab at the indicated postal address or by email: support@spotlab.org.
+The person responsible for the processing of your data is SPOTLAB, S.L. (hereinafter, “SPOTLAB”) with registered office at Paseo de Juan XXIII, 36B, CP 28040 Madrid, Spain.
+If you have any questions regarding data protection, you can contact SPOTLAB at the indicated postal address or by email: dpo@spotlab.org.

 About the cookie policy

-At any time you can modify or withdraw your consent to the Cookie Statement on our website.
+At any time you can modify or withdraw your consent to the Cookie Statement on our website

 Your consent applies to the following domains: spotlab.ai